RedisLabs/redislabs-docs/content/stack/install/add-module-to-database.md

 You can only add modules to a database when you first create it.
 You cannot add modules to an existing database.
 {{</note>}}

-In the Redis Enterprise admin console, follow these steps to add modules to a database:
+In the Redis Enterprise Cluster Manager UI, follow these steps to add modules to a database:

 1. From the **Databases** screen, select **Quick database** or **Create database**.

-1. In the **Modules** section, select which modules to add to your database.
+1. In the **Capabilities** section, select one or more capabilities:

-    {{<image filename="images/rs/screenshots/databases/quick-db-modules.png" width="75%" alt="Select which modules to add to your database.">}}{{</image>}}
+    {{<image filename="images/rs/screenshots/databases/quick-db-capabilities.png" alt="Select which capabilities to add to your database.">}}{{</image>}}

     {{<note>}}
 You cannot use RediSearch 1.x and RediSearch 2.x in the same database.
     {{</note>}}

-1. To use custom configuration with a module:
+1. To use custom configuration for capabilities:

-    1. Select **Modules parameters**.
+    1. Select **Parameters**.

     1. Enter the [configuration options](#module-configuration-options).